 Abdominal ultrasound can identify benign and malignant growths on your pet’s liver, kidneys, spleen (very common in large breed dogs) or anywhere in the abdomen.
 The greater the detail provided by an abdominal ultrasound, the earlier abnormalities like cancer can be diagnosed.
 The earlier the diagnosis is made, the better the prognosis.
 Pancreatitis can often also be identified with ultrasound.
 The high level of detail in our new equipment makes it easier to identify tumors and abnormalities in the adrenal glands, which are very small and can otherwise be difficult to visualize.
 We use our ultrasound to guide a biopsy needle into a specific structure for a minimally invasive biopsy.
 Ultrasound of the kidneys and bladder may show stones, which are common in people in this region and also affect many dogs and cats.
 Pets can have intestinal disorders, and the new high definition ultrasound can help to diagnose them by looking at the thicknesses of the layers of the intestinal wall.
 The list goes on, and we are constantly finding new ways to use ultrasound to improve our diagnostic abilities.

 Our new ultrasound has four different probes so that different areas and different size pets can all be examined.
 We have a computer system that stores the images and videos on site and our whole system is backed up off site so that your pet’s images will always be available when needed.
 Additionally, we have the ability through telemedicine to instantly send a patient’s ultrasound images to a specialist who sends a written second opinion in as little as 30 minutes.
-All of our doctors can utilize ultrasound, but Dr. Jim Earley and Dr. Morgan Frye can perform the complex ultrasound exams.
+All of our doctors can utilize ultrasound, Dr. Morgan Frye can perform the complex ultrasound exams.
 We are so thankful to have this level of equipment and veterinarians who have advanced training, which allows us to be leaders using this diagnostic tool.